Dolly Shepherd: Career

 Edith Maud Cook died from injuries sustained following a jump from a balloon at Coventry on 9 July 1910 when her parachute collapsed after a gust of wind blew her on to a factory roof.
 Shepherd had been due to make the jump at Coventry but Cook had taken her place.

-According to BBC History magazine she liked to "go high because I had it in my head that if I had to be killed, I’d like to be killed completely: good and proper!"
+According to BBC History magazine, she liked to "go high because I had it in my head that if I had to be killed, I’d like to be killed completely: good and proper!"
 She recalled that on one occasion she almost landed on a steam train "That driver, he had some forethought: he blew the steam and just blew me off into a canal at Grantham."

 In 1912, she thought she heard a voice telling her to "[not] go up again" and she never did.

 During WWI, Dolly joined the Women's Volunteer Reserve, and she drove a munitions truck.
 At that time, she met Captain Percy Sedgwick, a man whom she chauffeured.
 Shepherd later married him, (married name Elizabeth Sedgwick).

 In WWII, Dolly (Elizabeth Sedgwick), was an air raid shelter voluntary marshal, in a sandpit near Lewisham, southeast London, England.

-She flew with the Red Devils display team a few years before she died at the age of 96.
+She flew with the Red Devils display team to celebrate her 90th birthday.